favonia/cloudflare-ddns/README.markdown

         # Use Cloudflare's proxy for these domains (optional)
         # Existing DNS records in Cloudflare may keep their current proxy setting
         # Change them once manually if you want to switch them
-#networks:
-#  LAN0:
-#    external: true
-#    name: LAN0
-# Introduce custom Docker networks to the 'services' in this file.
-A common use case
-# for this is binding one of the 'services' to a specific network interface available at
-# Docker's host.
-This section is required for the 'networks' section of each 'services'.
 ```

 <details>